 It’s a 32“ flat screen TV, and it’s a Phillips model.
 It has a USB port so you can just plug in a thumb drive to watch movies or listen to music.
 It has great stereo surround sound.
 It's also a smart TV so you can get Netflix, YouTube etc. [bullet point 2]

 I’m leaving the country at the end of the month, which is only two weeks away.
 So if you want to see it, it would be best to come on 20th or 21st.
 That will give me time to sell it elsewhere if you are not interested. [bullet point 3]

 Ok, I look forward to seeing you.
 Let me know if you can’t make it. [polite closing sentence]

 Overall it is a good answer meeting all the requirements.

-The IELTS letter addresses the three key points in the task about the television – why it’s being sold (paragraphs 1 and 2), it’s description (paragraph 3), and some possible dates (paragraph 4).
+The IELTS letter then addresses the three key points in the task about the television – why it’s being sold, its description, and some possible dates.

 There is also evidence of the ability to use a mix of complex sentence structures correctly (though my life…, because…, that I can’t…, if any of my friends…, which is only…, as you know…), and correct usage of modality (can’t…, would…, might…, will…).

 Any comments or questions about this page or about IELTS?
 Post them here.
 Your email will not be published or shared.

 "I think these eBooks are FANTASTIC!!!
 I know that's not academic language, but it's the truth!"